Analytics for Strategic Management

 Module Outcome: Awareness of strategic questions potentially answerable with data

-The end of the module includes a getting started workshop in which the students pick a term analysis project, present the strategic challenge to their fellow students, and form groups based on the presentations.
-The group participants then present initial analysis and aims of their chosen project.
-The module concludes with a high-level project specification for each group.
+The end of the module includes a "getting started" workshop in which the students pick a term analysis project, present the strategic challenge to their fellow students, and form groups based on the presentations.
+Between this module and the next, students will develop an initial formulation of their group project.

 Module 2: Analytics Concepts and Processes for Strategic Management

 Module Outcome: Understand the Analytics process, with an emphasis on data collection and preparation

 Focusing on data acquisition and management, this module introduces analytics as a scientific process involving problem specification, modeling, data collection, analysis, and summary.
 This prepares students for the subsequent, modeling-focused modules.
 We will use the examples in strategic management from module 1 and students term project proposals to illustrate the stages of this process.

 At the end of the module, each group should develop an outline for each of the stages of the analytics project they envision will answer their overarching strategic question.
 The last half day will consist of a workshop in which each group presents their data collection method and the expected outcome.